 Prerequisite – Introduction of ER Model

-Todays time the complexity of the data is increasing so it becomes more and more difficult to use the traditional ER model for database modeling.
+Today the complexity of the data is increasing so it becomes more and more difficult to use the traditional ER model for database modeling.
 To reduce this complexity of modeling we have to make improvements or enhancements were made to the existing ER model to make it able to handle the complex application in a better way.

 It is a diagrammatic technique for displaying the Sub Class and Super Class; Specialization and Generalization; Union or Category; Aggregation etc.